LLNL/variorum/src/docs/sphinx/VariorumAPI.rst

 -  power_gpu_watts_socket* (real value)

 The "*" here refers to Socket ID.
 While more than one socket is supported, our test systems had only 2 sockets.
-Note that on IBM Witherspoon platform, only the first socket (Chip-0) has the PWRSYS sensor, which directly reports total node power.
-Both sockets here report CPU, Memory and GPU power.
-On Intel Broadwell, total node power is not reported by hardware, thus total node power is estimated by adding CPU and DRAM power on both sockets.
-For GPU power, IBM Witherspoon reports a single value, which is the sum of power consumed by all the GPUs on a particular socket.
+Note that on the IBM Power9 platform, only the first socket (Chip-0) has the PWRSYS sensor, which directly reports total node power.
+Addtionally, both sockets here report CPU, Memory and GPU power.

+On Intel microarchitectures, total node power is not reported by hardware.
+As a result, total node power is estimated by adding CPU and DRAM power on both sockets.

+For GPU power, IBM Power9
+reports a single value, which is the sum of power consumed by all the GPUs on a particular socket.
 Our JSON object captures this with a ``power_gpu_socket_*`` interface, and does not report individual GPU power in the JSON object (this data is however available separately without JSON).

-On Intel Broadwell, on our system without GPUs, this value is currently set to -1.0 to indicate that the GPU power value cannot be measured directly through MSRs.
-This has been done to ensure that the JSON object in itself is vendor-neutral from a tools perspective.
-A future extension through NVML integration in the JSON object will allow for this information to report individual GPU power as well as total GPU power per socket with a cross-architectural build, similar to Variorum's ``variorum_get_node_power()`` API.
+On systems without GPUs, or systems without memory power information, the value of the JSON fields is currently set to -1.0 to indicate that the GPU power or memory power cannot be measured directly.
+This has been done to ensure that the JSON object in itself stays vendor-neutral from a tools perspective.
+A future extension through NVML integration will allow for this information to report individual GPU power as well as total GPU power per socket with a cross-architectural build, similar to Variorum's ``variorum_get_node_power()`` API.